 An LSP can also work with a deaf person in employment or anything outside of educational settings; for example, training, helping a deaf person fill in a form in English, interview support, bank meetings, council meetings or supporting someone in a one-to-one meeting with their manager etc.

 If a deaf student needs other support at college, such as extra tutorials to discuss the English language content of their course, or to go over new ideas, then a Tutor of the Deaf (TOD) should do this work instead of, and in addition to, an LSP.

 LSP’s should not be asked to act as a tutor.
 For example, they should not be asked to create handouts or information sheets for overhead projectors or to go through work outside class.

-The number of support staff required will depend on:
+The number of Language Service Professional (LSP) staff required will depend on: